wechaty/docusaurus/docusaurus/docs/puppet-services/wxwork.md

 [![Wechaty Puppet Service WXWork](https://img.shields.io/badge/Service-WXWork-blue)](wxwork.md)

+## Updates on 2022-12-24
+WxWork is deprecated and will not receive any updates.
+Please switch to our latest service: WorkPro.

 ```wechaty-puppet-wxwork``` is a **WeCom**(original WeChat Work) solution.
 Currently it supports the following features:

 - Send / Receive Text, Image, Video, File, UrlLink, MiniProgram messages